 As we have established, a dog drinking a lot of water isn’t always a reason to panic.
 Take a good look at the situation and circumstances that surround this constant lapping, and if there’s any chance of a rational and reasonable explanation, it’s likely true.

-However, there are also many potential medical concerns that surround a dog that suddenly drinks a lot more water than usual.
+However, there are also many potential medical or health concerns that surround a dog that suddenly drinks a lot more water than usual.

 Psychogenic Polydipsia in Dogs